Sammy-751/Optimizing-Marketing-Campaign/README.md

-# Optimizing Market Campaigns: Predicting Term Deposit Subscriptions
+# 📈 Optimizing Market Campaigns: Predicting Term Deposit Subscriptions

 ## 📌 Overview
-The bank runs large-scale phone campaigns to promote term deposits.
-However, only a small fraction of customers subscribe.
-This project builds a predictive model to help the marketing team better target potential customers, reduce unnecessary calls, and increase the effectiveness of their campaigns.
+The bank runs large-scale phone campaigns to promote term deposits — but only a small fraction of customers actually subscribe.
+This project develops a predictive model to help the marketing team:

+- Better target potential customers
+- Reduce unnecessary calls
+- Increase campaign efficiency and ROI

+---

-## 🧠 Business and Data Understanding
+## 🧠 Business & Data Understanding

+**Stakeholders:**
-**Stakeholders**: Marketing managers and campaign strategists aiming to increase ROI on telemarketing efforts.
+Marketing managers and campaign strategists aiming to improve the return on telemarketing efforts.

-**Dataset**: The data is related with direct marketing campaigns of a Portuguese banking institution.
-The marketing campaigns were based on phone calls.
-Often, more than one contact to the same client was required, in order to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.
+**Dataset:**
+Direct marketing campaign data from a Portuguese banking institution.
+Campaigns were conducted via phone calls.
+Clients were contacted multiple times to determine if they would subscribe to a term deposit.

-### Business Questions:
+### 💬 Business Questions

-1. What customer and campaign characteristics most influence subscription?
+- What customer and campaign characteristics most influence subscriptions?
-2. Can we use these insights to prioritize and reduce unnecessary outreach?
+- Can we use insights to prioritize and reduce unnecessary outreach?
-3. Can we accurately predict who will subscribe to better guide campaign planning?
+- Can we accurately predict who will subscribe and use this to guide planning?

-> 📊 *[Visualization: Class imbalance bar chart (yes vs no), feature overview]*
+📊 *[Visualization: Class imbalance bar chart (yes vs no), feature overview]*

+---

-## 🔬 Modeling
+## 🔬 Modeling Approach

-- Logistic Regression and Decision Tree were used.
-- Data preprocessing included encoding and scaling.
-- SMOTE addressed class imbalance.
+- Algorithms: **Logistic Regression**, **Decision Tree**
+- Preprocessing: Encoding, Scaling
+- Imbalanced Classes: Handled using **SMOTE**
-- Features used: `duration`, `month`, `previous contact`, `poutcome`, and others.
+- Key Features: `duration`, `month`, `previous`, `poutcome`, and others

-> 📊 *[Visualization: Preprocessing flow, correlation heatmap, tree diagram]*
+📊 *[Visualization: Preprocessing pipeline, correlation heatmap, decision tree diagram]*

+---

-## 📈 Evaluation
+## 📈 Model Evaluation

 | Metric       | Logistic Regression | Decision Tree |
 |--------------|---------------------|----------------|